Sh1v4nk/DiscordChatBot/README.md

 ## Contributing

-Contributions to DiscordChatBot are more than welcome!
+Contributions to DiscordChatBot are highly welcome!
 If you'd like to add new features, improve existing functionality, or fix any issues, feel free to submit a pull request.

 ---